 It was a drizzly September morning in 1915 when a man named Cecil Chubb casually wandered into an auction house in Salisbury, England.
-His wife had asked him to buy curtains.
+His wife, Mary, had a very specific request: he was to bid on a set of dining room chairs, or perhaps some new curtains, to spruce up their home.

 He came back with Stonehenge.

-Yes, the Stonehenge, the 5,000-year-old circle of stones, steeped in mystery and Druidic legend.
-And no, this isn’t a Monty Python sketch.
-It actually happened.
-This strange, impulsive act by an unassuming barrister from Wiltshire would change the fate of one of the world’s oldest landmarks.
+Yes, the Stonehenge.
+The 5,000-year-old Neolithic henge, a prehistoric circle of stones steeped in mystery, astronomical alignment, and Druidic legend.
+This wasn’t a Monty Python sketch or a grand cinematic plot.
+It was a strange, impulsive act by an unassuming barrister from Wiltshire that would fundamentally alter the trajectory of one of the world’s most significant historical landmarks.

 From Private Oddity to Public Treasure